+In the near term, the Company is reassessing its production plans in light of the recent rise in silver prices.
 In the longer term, management intends to continue exploration and development of gold and copper from Carlos Pacheco and San Juan, and to re-evaluate the Capire open pit silver mine when silver prices improve sufficiently.